Arugula salad will spice up your greens

 What benefits of pomegranate come from salad dressing?

-I’ve recently begun experimenting with making my own salad dressings, using a Mason jar with my reCAP pour cap.
-So, why am I making my own dressing considering the hundreds of options available at any supermarket?
-Well, as of a few months ago I've discovered that there is a component in commercial salad dressings that affects me.
+Well, as of a few months ago I've discovered there's a component in commercial salad dressings that affects me.
 This component is xantham gum.
 This is a thickening agent found in just about every commercial salad dressing, known to man.
 It's even in ice cream!
 Yes, I have also make my own ice cream, more on that later.

 - In a large bowl place all the salad ingredients and toss to mix.